Insurance for Startups & Growth Stage

 What’s Included In Our Startup Insurance Coverage?

-We’ve built an entirely new, more evolved way for startup founders to protect themselves and their businesses by purchasing D&O, as well as employment practices and fiduciary liability insurance.
-Our program provides market-leading coverage and is fully backed by Munich Re, one of the world’s leading reinsurers.
-Coverage can be found in minutes and at stellar prices.
+Our startup package provides all the market-leading coverage you need and is fully backed by Munich Re, one of the world’s leading reinsurers.
+Coverage can be bought in minutes and at stellar prices.

 Thoughtful diligence needs to go into the process of not only deciding on the type of business insurance your startup needs but also how and from which channels to procure the insurance.

 Many startups perceive insurance as a luxury, something that they will look into once they feel that they are much further along in the company’s lifecycle.
 However, this is not the right approach to take.
 Any business, small or large, that is serious about sustainable growth should not postpone the process of purchasing the right coverage.